 When to Consider Engaging a Consultant

-Whether you are an insurance adjuster, risk manager, broker or other insurance professional, at some point you may come across a project/situation that you cannot resolve yourself.
+Whether you are an insurance adjuster, risk manager, broker or other insurance professionals, at some point you may come across a project/situation that you cannot resolve yourself.
 More importantly, you may encounter a circumstance where the prudent course of action is to involve a third-party for an independent opinion and recommendation.

 Here are some key questions to consider when deciding if hiring a consultant is the best approach: